Customer perception can have a big influence on the success or failure of a business.

 If you used focus groups or interviews in the discovery phase, consider asking people what they think of your branding and logo.
 Take Coca Cola as an example.
 You probably instantly thought of the color red when you read those words because it’s synonymous with the brand.

-Color Theory in marketing is a fascinating field, and you should ask your customers what they feel and think when they look at your branding.
+Color Theory in marketing is a fascinating field.
+That’s why you should ask your customers what they feel and think when they look at your branding.
 You may well be surprised by the results.

-It’s pretty much essential to have a presence on social media nowadays, if only because so many customers are on the platforms.
-While this is not exactly a surprise, it’s important to have keep your brand tone and voice consistent across all these channels.
+It’s pretty much essential to have a presence on social media nowadays.
+If only because so many customers are on the platforms.
+And it’s important to have keep your brand tone and voice consistent across your omnichannel marketing.

 Customers think of brands as a single entity rather than a collection of individuals.
 If they receive a totally different type of communication via email as what they see on your website, it’s going to be jarring and impact your authenticity.